carinorthrop/ipaqsite.github.io/index.md

 ### Poster

+* do we like the embedded pdf or link?
-test Our poster can be found <a href="https://carinorthrop.github.io/ipaqsite.github.io/Prelim Poster.pdf" target="_blank">here.</a>
+Our poster can be found <a href="https://carinorthrop.github.io/ipaqsite.github.io/Prelim Poster.pdf" target="_blank">here.</a>
 <embed src="https://carinorthrop.github.io/ipaqsite.github.io/Prelim Poster.pdf" width="1300px" height="600px" />

 ### Video